 Also, one of the major cloud computing service models is the Platform as a Service or PaaS.

-In PaaS, a service provider delivers program development tools to businesses through cloud.
+In PaaS, a service provider delivers program development tools to businesses through the cloud.
 These program development tools are used to design applications or any computer program.

 Examples of platforms with a PaaS model are Windows Azure and Apache Stratos.

-PaaS reduces cost of developing apps and software by availing resources from providers.
+PaaS reduces the cost of developing apps and software by availing resources from providers.
 It is also scalable as the service can downsize or upsize itself based on the size or budget of your business.

 Cloud Computing Service Models 3: Software as a Service